chrisl8/Witchazzan/README.md

 You will see a lot of single integer messages, which are just Socket.io's heart beats, which you can ignore.

 The others messages will be either single hadrons sent from the client to the server, or big chunks of them sent from server to client.
-Because they are sent over the network in plain JSON, they are easy to read and check what is happening.
+However, because they are sent over the network as binary and sometimes compressed, to save bandwidth, they are **not** readable, but at least you can know stuff is happening.

 The server also dumps all of its data to the file `persistentData/hadrons.json5` periodically.
  - You can open and read this file anytime to see what the data in the game looks like.